J. Ronald M. York Book Signing

-Tennessee author and art gallery owner J. Ronald M. York is celebrating his new novel, "Kept in the Dark," with a signing in Chattanooga -- and the book has a local connection!
+Book signing with Memphis author J. Ronald M. York for "Kept in the Dark," a new memoir about family secrets, forgiveness and healing.

-Ron is the author of "Kept in the Dark," a new book telling a true story about discovering a shocking crime committed by his own father.
-His family lived in Chattanooga shortly after his father's trial.

-For the very first time, Ron is opening up about a grim family secret that was kept from him until just a few years ago when he accidentally discovered a box of newspaper clippings and letters between his mother and father.

 Info